This guide has everything you need to know about video SEO.

 You can probably outrank that video by publishing a high-quality, keyword-optimized video (I’ll show you exactly how to optimize your videos in Chapter 3).

-Tubular Labs is a powerful freemium program that lets you spy on your competitors’ channels.
-And it’s one of my favorite ways of finding amazing keyword and topic ideas for my videos.
+VidIQ is a powerful freemium tool that with a focus on YouTube keyword research.
+And it’s one of my favorite ways to uncover amazing keyword and topic ideas for my videos.

 Here’s how to use it:

-First, head over to the site and sign up for their YouTube Dashboard.
+First, head over to the site and sign up.